Sadly, the 2020 Garden Festival has been cancelled.

 - Nasturtium – massed container of flowers

-- Salvias – 3 matched flower stems of any species
+- Salvias – 3 flower stems from same plant/species

 - Geranium any colour – 1 flower stem of any type / species

 - Composite flowers – any colour – 3 flower stems (e.g. daisy, gerbera, marigold, sunflower)

 - Other species – 3 matched stems of flowers not covered by classes 11,14, 16 or 18 (e.g. carnation, sweet pea)

 - A single flower/head – 1 flower stem (e.g. carnation, daisy, geranium, gerbera)

 - Collection of flowers, all same type/species – multiple flowers (flowers from Section 1 only)

 - Collection of flowers, mixed type/species – multiple flowers/flower stems (flowers from Section 1 only)